 Diarrhea (and other losses of intestinal secretions) and ureteral diversion can lead to a variety of acid-base and electrolyte abnormalities.
-The types of changes that can occur, the etiology mechanisms, and issues related to diagnosis and treatment will be reviewed here.
+The types of changes in serum chemistries that can occur, the etiology mechanisms, and issues related to diagnosis and treatment will be reviewed here.

 DIARRHEA AND OTHER LOSSES OF INTESTINAL SECRETIONS